LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 	- An Animal can ``Excrete`` (removing and printing what was *first* in the gut List).
 	  Recall the method ``RemoveAt`` in :ref:`listsyntax`.
-Print "" if the ``gut`` was already empty.
+Print "" if the ``gut`` *was already empty*.
 Following the
 	  Froggy example above, Froggy could ``Excrete``, and "worm" would be printed.
 	  Then its ``gut`` would contain only "fly".

 	- A ``ToString`` method:
 	  Remember the ``override`` keyword.
-For example, it would return the string for Froggy:
+For example, make it return the string for Froggy:

 		 "Animal: Froggy"